-3. Primary Primary Care & Long Term Conditions Action Indicator 16/17 Target National Outcome 3.1 Support GPs to implement and improve Anticipatory Care planning across Renfrewshire.
-Number of nursing home residents who have an anticipatory care plan 95% е 3.2 Support Primary Care staff to deliver target number of Alcohol Brief Interventions.
-Number of Brief Interventions cumulative by year 1,116 5 3.3 Address barriers to effective GP contributions to child protection case conferences.
+3. Primary 6 3.
+Primary Care & Long Term Conditions Action Indicator 16/17 Target National Outcome 3.1 Support GPs to implement and improve Anticipatory Care planning across Renfrewshire. % of care home residents who have an anticipatory care plan 95% 8 3.2 Support Primary Care staff to deliver target number of Number of Brief Interventions 1,116 5

+3. Primary Primary Care & Long Term Conditions Action Indicator 16/17 Target National Outcome Alcohol Brief Interventions. cumulative by year 3.3 Address barriers to effective GP contributions to child protection case conferences.
 GP reports received on time for Case Protection conferences. %06 7 3.4 Work with GPs in clusters to pilot improved ways of working with community and social care staff.
 Identification of practice clusters and key issues to be taken forward.
 2 practices identified by April 2016.
 6-monthly progress report 4 3.5 Develop the use of Practice Activity Reports and other data to support primary care.
 Dissemination of PAR reports and production of Exception Report.
 2 per year 4 3.6 Establish a single route into web based information about long term conditions.
 Number of patients signed up to My Diabetes My Way Revised A-Z directory under development Baseline to be established in Year 1.
 December 2016 2 3.7 Improve pathways between primary and secondary care for those with diabetes.
 The implementation of a new referral system for Type 1 and 2 diabetics to the Royal Alexandra Hospital (RAH) diabetes clinic.
 Reduced HbA1c levels for Type 1 diabetics attending RAH Number of patients attending Conversation Maps.
 June 2016 Baseline to be established in Year 1.
 Baseline to be established in Year 1.
-4

-3. Primary 3.
-Primary Care & Long Term Conditions Action Indicator 16/17 Target National Outcome 3.8 Support the respiratory early supported discharge initiative.
+4 3.8 Support the respiratory early supported discharge initiative.
 Number of patients supported.
-32 2 3.9 Implement home health monitoring through the Tec Programme in partnership with East Renfrewshire HSCP.
-Number of people receiving home health monitoring.
+32 2 3.9 Implement home health monitoring through the Tec Programme in partnership with East Renfrewshire HSCP for people with long term conditions i.e. COPD, heart failure Number of people receiving home health monitoring.
 350 2